 It starts with simple ideas, then we dig deeper

-This openness to ideas and our focus on cross-department collaboration is actually how we get a lot of our best content ideas.
-Our entire company is structured around the concept that ideas can come from anywhere and that diverse viewpoints are essential for creating a living, breathing, and evolving universe around our characters.
-Part of that is achieved by giving everyone the opportunity to share their ideas, even if it’s just a fragment of a story or a fun moment with no context.
+This openness to ideas and our focus on cross-department collaboration is how we get a lot of our best content ideas.
+Our company is structured around the concept that ideas can come from anywhere and that diverse viewpoints are essential for creating a living, breathing, and evolving universe around our characters.
+Part of that is achieved by allowing everyone to share their ideas, even if it’s just a fragment of a story or a fun moment with no context.
 The other part is for us to take those ideas and build them into something that makes sense for our brand, our audience, and our company goals.

 Our video content is often structured around expanding on concepts from our games that we want to dig deeper into, but can’t due to the limitations of the platform.
-A great example is a pool from My Talking Tom Friends.
+A great example is the swimming pool from My Talking Tom Friends.
 The pool is a popular feature in the game and for good reason!
 We felt like there were more stories there.

 We tried to imagine what could be happening in the pool, beyond the mechanics of the game.
 That’s a common thought process when we’re planning our video content.
 What else could our characters be doing there?
 When we turn off the game, what shenanigans do they get up to?
 To give us a chance to explore all the fun possibilities, we created a series of Talking Tom Shorts episodes.
 These dialogue-free videos gave us the chance to explore concepts from our games in more depth.

 Our “Breaking the Pool Rules” episode is one of the best examples of this in action.
 It allowed us to expand a story from the game and it became a massively successful piece of content in its own right, with over a hundred million views on YouTube.
-Check it out!

-We’re successful because we don’t take shortcuts
+We don’t take shortcuts

 The process might start small, like asking ourselves what our characters would do in the pool when we weren’t looking.
 But then we’d ask ourselves a hundred questions to discover exactly how the idea might fit into our wider universe.
 How can we build a dramatic arc centered around the pool?
 Can we tie it to one of our characters’ personalities?
 What message do we want to send through this episode?
 Can we introduce any additional concepts from the game in addition to the pool?
 How will it fit into our product roadmap, release schedules, and contribute towards KPIs?